Posted by Niamh A on the 3rd of August 2012 at 16:11:50

 Aside from these two main exhibitions, the Tower Museum also offers a range of learning experiences no matter what your age from an object handling session and interactive workshops to CD- rom workshops.

-The top level of the museum acts as the only open air viewing facility in the heart of the city with sensational views of the inner city and the river Foyle.
+The top level of the museum acts as the only open air viewing facility in the heart of the city with sensational views of the inner city and the River Foyle.

 This museum is a great place to start your journey of Derry City and immerse yourself in it’s intriguing history.

 Located on land reclaimed from the River Foyle, the Guildhall is a beautiful building just outside the walls of Derry City.
-The building dates back to 1887, originally costing £19,000 ($31,500) and was officially opened in 1890 as an administrative centre for the Londonderry Corporation.
+The building dates back to 1887, originally costing £19,000 ($31,500) and was officially opened in 1890 as an administrative center for the Londonderry Corporation.

 It was badly damaged twice in its history – first by a fire in 1908 (with only the clock tower remaining) and again in 1972 by a bomb.
 This stunning red sandstone building features neo-gothic architecture, with subtle hints of the Tudor era shining through.
-The interior of the building houses the most eloquent stained glass windows – some of the finest in Ireland and during the restoration process many of them were recreated using the original watercolour designs, with the windows retelling the story of Derry’s history.
+The interior of the building houses the most eloquent stained glass windows – some of the finest in Ireland and during the restoration process many of them were recreated using the original watercolor designs, with the windows retelling the story of Derry’s history.

-St. Columb’s Cathedral was built in 1633 by William Parrot for the Honourable Irish Society in the Planter Gothic Style.
+St. Columb’s Cathedral was built in 1633 by William Parrot for the Honorable Irish Society in the Planter Gothic Style.
 The current tower and main building are that of the original Cathedral, with the spire being added in 1821.
 The Chancel was added in 1887 and the Chapter House in 1910.
 The Cathedral was built of stone from local quarries; and skilled stone cutters and masons had to be procured.
 It’s eight bells are the oldest set in Ireland, and were presented by Charles I in 1638

 The Cathedral has many fine stained glass windows, regimental flags, memorials and a large collection of historical items from the time of the Siege of Derry in the 17th century.The foundation stone in the porch, originally from the 12th Century Templemore Monastery of the Columban tradition is inscribed: